KraXen72/crankshaft/USERSCRIPTS.md

 ## Tips / Notes

 ### removing an eventListener easily:
-if you want to easily remove an eventlistener, define it's callback function outside, like in the example (not using an arrow function).
+if you want to easily remove an eventListener, define it's callback function outside, like in the example (not using an arrow function).

-### 'once' attribute on eventlisteners
+### 'once' attribute on eventListeners
-you might want to use the `once: true` eventlistener option, that way if you only run it at the page load, you don't need to remove it.
+you might want to use the `once: true` eventListener option, that way if you only run it at the page load, you don't need to remove it.
 ```js
 myElem.addEventListener("DOMContentLoaded", () => { /* ... */ }, { once: true })
 ```

 however, you shouldn't need to use this at all - `@run-at` is `document-end` by default. you can assume the dom elements will exist

 - **It is highly recommended to always define an `unload` function if all your script does is add some css.
 It's really easy to do.**